microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 4. (Dependent on 1): Monarch registers for the global quake hotkey, and uses that to activate _the monarch_.
    - Pressing the key when a window is currently focused should minimize?
 Do nothing?
-5. (Dependent on 4): any othe quake mode improvements:
+5. (Dependent on 4): any other quake mode improvements:
    - Summon the nearest window
    - make the window "drop down" from the top
    - Summon the MRU window